sparkflows/sparkflows-docs/docs/installation/windows-install.rst

 Install on Windows OS
 ^^^^^^^^^^^^^^^^^^^^^^^

-Fire can run independently on any machine, since we package Apache Spark along with or it can be connected to a Spark cluster.

-If Sparkflows Fire needs to be connected to a Spark Cluster, install it on an edge node of the cluster.
-The edge node has the hadoop binaries and spark configs.
+Fire Insights can be installed to run independenty on Windows.

-Quick Installation Steps of Fire with H2 DB
+Quick Installation Steps of Fire Insights with H2 DB
 -------------------------------------------

 * Download the fire tgz file from: